Cavsteeek/HNG-Task-1/README.md

 ## 🌐 Deployment

-You can deploy this API to any platform **except Vercel**, such as:
+You can deploy this API to any platform, such as:

 - [Railway.app](https://railway.app)
 - [Heroku](https://www.heroku.com)